psomhorst/adapt/README.md

   final version of the data in `data/processed/`
 - `analysis/04-calculate_something.py` generates output data

-Reusable should go in the `src/` directory.
+Reusable code should go in the `src/` directory.
 As a rule: never import code from a file in `analysis/`, but import code from modules in `src/`.
+We recommend a workflow where you develop code as a script or notebook and — once finished — formalize it in functions or classes in modules inside `src/`.

 The package has been set up such that any module inside `src/` can be directly imported.
 E.g.:

 - `src/helper.py` can be imported using `import helper`
 - `src/plotting/plot_dataset.py` can be imported using `from plotting import